k-cross/limitless/README.md

 Given my machines are usually MacOS I did performance analysis using it unless otherwise stated.

 Under a high contention scenario with 4 read and 4 write threads, the following was observed:
-- L1 Cache Miss Rate: 31%
+- L1 Cache Miss Rate: 17%
-- Instructions per Clock: 0.45
+- Instructions per Clock: 0.08
+- Atomic Miss Rate: 53%
 - Full CPU utilization: N - 1 logical cores

+Under the same benchmark, it performs twice as fast as the `ArrayQueue` provided by _crossbeam_, but this is not really intended to be a replacement for it either.